 Claire watched Tom dodge soupy puddles through the window, and then turned to see her first husband walk up to her.
 Bob wiped his hands on his apron.
 “Bob,” she said.
 “Mitch is out there.”

-Bob leaned his a-bit-too-big belly over the table and looked out to where Tom was.
+Bob leaned his a-bit-too-big belly over the table and watched Tom.
 “He’s got a new truck, a nice one.”
 He sat down across from her and pushed Tom’s plate to the middle of the table.
 “He really embarrassed you the last time he was here, didn’t he?”

 Bob’s features were stern.
 “You were my first wife and I still love you, Claire.”
 He looked back at Sue, who was taking an order from a customer.
 He winked at Claire and then stood.
 “I won’t cause any ruckus as long as he behaves,” he told her before he picked up the dirty dishes and left.